Kingston Brass Faucets Review & Rating Updated: 08/05/22

 This Company In Brief

-Kingston Brass is an importer of Asian-made bathroom and kitchen products that are sold under several brands including Kingston Brass, Gourmetier, and Fauceture.
+Kingston Brass is an importer of Asian-made bathroom and kitchen products that are sold under several brands including Kingston Brass, Gourmetier, Fauceture, and Elements of Design.
+It also supplies faucet tos House of Antique Hardware.

 It is one of the oldest of the Asia-Marketeers, importing Taiwanese faucets, showers, and accessories long before China became a manufacturing powerhouse.
 The faucets are sold in the U.S. and Canada primarily through internet venues.